- How climate change impacts Yukon

 Researchers are identifying key climate change related risks for the Government of Yukon.
 Based on these findings, we will create and implement a climate risk framework and develop actions that reduce climate risk for our activities, programs and assets.

-Yukon is part of the Pan-territorial Adaptation Partnership, a collaboration between the three territories to address climate change adaptation in the North.
+Yukon is part of the Pan-territorial Adaptation Partnership, a collaboration between the 3 territories to address climate change adaptation in the North.
+Yukon is also part of the Northern Advisory Committee on Adaptation Standards.
+This committee, formed under the Standards Council of Canada, guides the work of the Northern Infrastructure Standardization Initiative.

 Plans and studies